metaleap/go-util/io/README.md

 ```go
 func WalkAllDirs(dirPath string, visitor WalkerVisitor) []error
 ```
+Calls `visitor` for `dirPath` and all descendent directories.

 #### func  WalkAllFiles

 ```go
 func WalkAllFiles(dirPath string, visitor WalkerVisitor) []error
 ```
+Calls `visitor` for all files directly or indirectly descendent to `dirPath`.

 #### func  WalkDirsIn

 ```go
 func WalkDirsIn(dirPath string, visitor WalkerVisitor) []error
 ```
+Calls `visitor` for all directories in `dirPath`, but not their sub-directories and not `dirPath` itself.

 #### func  WalkFilesIn

 ```go
 func WalkFilesIn(dirPath string, visitor WalkerVisitor) []error
 ```
+Calls `visitor` for all files in `dirPath`, but not for any in sub-directories.

 #### func  WriteBinaryFile